stablekernel/aqueduct/source/docs/db/transactions.md

 !!! warning "Failing to Use the Transaction Context will Deadlock your Application"

+  A `ManagedContext` has a single database connection.
 While a transaction is in progress, any query sent by the same connection becomes part of that transaction.
-A `ManagedContext` has a single database connection.
 Because Dart is asynchronous, a its likely that another request will trigger a database request while a transaction is in progress.
 For this reason, a context must queue queries from outside of a transaction while the transaction is running.
-In order for the Aqueduct to know if the query is meant to be in the transaction is through the context of the query.
-If you await on a query on the original context inside of a transaction closure, it won't complete until the transaction completes - but the transaction can't complete because it is awaiting for the query to complete.
+A new context is created for each transaction and the database connection is shared with the original context.
+If you await on a query on the original context from inside a transaction closure, it won't complete until the transaction completes - but the transaction can't complete because it is awaiting for the query to complete.
+This will prevent the connection from being used until the transaction or query times out.

 ### Rollbacks